,

 It all begins in our Reception class; the children are provided with a stimulating learning environment which encourages learning through play – a fundamental part of early learning.
 The school uses the Early Years Foundation Stage Curriculum to plan learning opportunities which enables the children to develop their knowledge and skills.

 There are some children who can still be working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
 There is a period in the Autumn Term during Year 1 where the majority of children progress to the National Curriculum.
-Throughout this period and beyond all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading.
+Throughout this period and beyond all children are still developing their phonic knowledge through the Monster Phonics Programme and developing their fluency in reading.

-We recognise the importance of core curriculum skills throughout our foundation curriculum and where possible we teach lessons in a cross-curricular way.
 Reading and writing are critical skills and capabilities that we put considerable focus on as this is a means of accessing further and wider learning opportunities.
 Throughout our curriculum, we make best use of assessment information to enable our pupils to develop and reach their goals and beyond through challenge from adults, their peers and themselves.
-Our world is a technological one – and our curriculum seeks to both use technology in the service of learning and to ensure children have skills and capacity to deal with this rapidly changing world.
+Our world is a technological one – and our curriculum seeks to both use technology to support learning and to ensure children have skills and capacity to deal with this rapidly changing world.

 We believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 All children benefit from quality first teaching in the classroom, which caters for their individual needs and supports all children to make good progress.
-Work is differentiated for different groups and individuals.
-The more able children are challenged further in their learning and those children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
+Work is adapted for different groups and individuals.
+The more able children are challenged further in their learning and those children who find aspects more difficult are appropriately supported so that they too are enabled to experience success.

 Click here to find more information about our SEND provision.